nextcloud/documentation/developer_manual/app/appframework/database.rst

 Getters and setters will automatically be created for all public attributes.
 Should it be required to use special setter or getters, simply create the method.
 Make sure to mark the field as updated though if it was set by passing the fieldname to the **markFieldUpdated()** method.

+.. versionchanged:: 6.0 Instead of manually creating and mapping all the entities, this is is now done by extending a parent class.

 :file:`db/item.php`

 .. code-block:: php